Configuring Modular Sensor Profiles

 • Max File Size (MB) – The largest file that will be scanned.
 The default and maximum values are both 10 MB.

-• Exclude MIME Types – Which file types are scanned.
-By default all known file types are scanned.
+• Exclude MIME Types – Specifies which file types are scanned.
 Add the file types you'd like to exclude from scanning.

 • Region – Choose the geographical region of the malware sandbox used by this profile.
 By default, this option is set to Automatic and the sensor chooses the sandbox with the lowest latency relative to its own location.
 You can optionally override the Automatic option and choose a sandbox in a specific geographic location from the drop-down list.